satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Acknowledgements

-We would like to thank Fernando Perez, Matthew Goodman, Yaroslav Halchenko, Jean-Baptiste Poline, Kim Lumbard, Barrett Klein, and Elizabeth Sublette for their helpful comments.
-Arno Klein would like to thank Deepanjana and Ellora,\ :sup:``[i] <#cmnt9>`_`\  as well as the NIMH for their support via R01 grant MH084029.
+We would like to thank Matthew Goodman, Yaroslav Halchenko, Barrett Klein, Kim Lumbard, Fernando Perez, Jean-Baptiste Poline, and Elizabeth Sublette for their helpful comments.
+Arno Klein would like to thank Deepanjana and Ellora,\ :sup:``[h] <#cmnt8>`_`\  as well as the NIMH for their support via R01 grant MH084029.
 Brian Avants acknowledges ARRA funding from the National Library of Medicine via award HHSN276201000492p.

 --------------